-Liz is a bilingual, passionate social worker with 18 years of experience in social welfare services for immigrant children in the United States, as well as victims of violence throughout Central and South America.
-Liz joins the Trauma and Grief Center at The Hackett Center for Mental Health after 10 years with the national nonprofit Southwest Key Programs, where she served in multiple leadership roles with the Immigrant Youth Services Program including Residential Program Director, National Managing Director of Immigrant Youth Services, and most recently, Vice President of Performance Quality Improvement.
+Liz is responsible for overseeing grant-funded initiatives with the TAG Center that focus on equal access to mental health care, particularly in underserved communities.
+She is a bilingual, passionate, professional with 18 years of experience in social welfare services for immigrant children in the United States, as well as victims of violence throughout Central and South America.
+Liz joins the Trauma and Grief Center after 10 years with the national nonprofit Southwest Key Programs, serving in multiple leadership roles with the Immigrant Youth Services Program including Residential Program Director, National Managing Director of Immigrant Youth Services, and most recently, Vice President of Performance Quality Improvement.

 Liz received her undergraduate degree from Calvin College and earned her Master of Social Work degree from Arizona State University.